graphql/graphql-js/integrationTests/README.md

 - `ts` - tests for supported Typescript versions
 - `webpack` - tests for Webpack

+### Verifying Conditional Exports

+The `conditions` subdirectory contains tests that verify the conditional exports of GraphQL.js.
+These tests ensure that the correct files are imported based on the environment being used.

 ### Verifying Development Mode Tests

 Each subdirectory represents a different environment/bundler demonstrating enabling development mode by setting the environment variable `NODE_ENV` to `development`.